nkinnan/esphome-pace-bms/README.md

 * RS232 **TXD** -> pin / blade **4**
 * RS232 **GND** -> pin / blade **5**

-**DON'T TRUST THE COLOR CODES** in this diagram, telephone cables are "straight through" and colors will be "mirrored" between two ends of an extension cord.
+**DON'T TRUST THE COLOR CODES** in this diagram, telephone cables are "straight through" and colors will be "mirrored" between the two ends of an extension cord.
 Plus the wire colors aren't always standard.  **Use the pin/blade numbering** from the diagram for wiring the proper connections.

 Note that pin/blade **1 and 6 are usually left blank** but **STILL COUNT** for numbering!